ecrucru/anticrux/README.md

 Restart WinBoard.
 On the main dialog "WinBoard Startup", select AntiCrux from the drop-down lists to start a new game against it.

 During the game, if you do an incorrect move under certain conditions, the engine will probably leave the game because WinBoard doesn't send a correct position to analyze.

+To start an AntiChess960 game, go to "File > New shuffle game..." and pick a number random.
+This will not launch a game with the classical rules.

 To activate the logo in WinBoard, copy the picture located at `images/anticrux.bmp` to the same folder as the file `anticrux-engine.js`, then rename the copied picture as `logo.bmp`.